The Emperor

 Male energy.
 Responsible and stable leadership, law and order.

-Strategic planning, master of skilful action and balanced, disciplined action but often passionate about the goal.
+Strategic planning, master of skillful action and balanced, disciplined action but often passionate about the goal.

 Progressing problems and setbacks with skill, patience and persistence.